 –Marriott Marquis & Marina: located right next door to the convention center and houses some convention events.

 –Hard Rock Hotel: directly across the street and home to many private parties.

-The above five hotels are probably going to cost you $250+/night or more on average.
-Sometimes much, much more.
+The above five hotels are probably going to cost you $300+/night or more on average.
+Sometimes much, much more (in 2018 my room at the Bayfront with four people was $404).
 Almost everyone tries to get those so competition can get fierce, but the higher price drives some people away.
-Price lists haven’t been released so there’s a chance that a room at one of those hotels could cost less, but I don’t think it’s very likely.
+This is where you’ll have to weigh how much walking a few blocks is worth to you.

 There are also hotels located out in Mission Valley.
+This is the second most popular place for people to stay outside of the Gaslamp area.
 These are about 20-30 minutes away by shuttle.
 The shuttle system is pretty extensive, but if you need to get to the convention center by a certain time I’d give yourself several hours to make it.
-Sometimes there can be a line for the shuttles and sometimes the shuttles fill up before they get to your hotel and full shuttles pass right by without stopping.
+Sometimes there can be a line for the shuttles and sometimes the shuttles fill up before they get to your hotel.
+Full shuttles pass right by without stopping can become very frustrating.
 Getting back to my room in a timely manner was never a problem, but getting to the convention center in the middle of the day was a hassle.